DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 unneeded drain of resources.
 Therefore, if research software is publicly funded, it should be freely available under an Open Source Software license.

-Currently, creating and using sustainable research software is not yet sufficiently incentivized.
+Currently, creating and using sustainable research software is not sufficiently incentivized.
 To evaluate where to address this shortcoming, we have identified the following challenges: